networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 ## Link account to customer (replace the customer id and account with real Id):

 * On customer command side, system sent the AddToAccountCommand and apply CustomerAddedToAccount event.
-* On customer view side, system subscrible the  CustomerAddedToAccount event by registered event handles.
-On the example, system will process event and save customer/account relationship to local database.
+* On customer view side, system subscribe the CustomerAddedToAccount event by registered event handlers.
+In the example, system will process event and save customer/account relationship to local database.

 ```
 curl -X POST \